-Non-profit management has never been more dynamic with the range of technology solutions available for the modern agency.
+Non-profit management has never been more dynamic with the range of technology solutions available for modern agencies.
 Ray Gary, CEO of iDonate, highlights the Top 5 Non-Profit Tech Trends to keep on your radar in 2019.

 1) Stay on Target

-Stop living in 2018 with outdated marketing strategies and broad reaching donor databases.
-The future of non-profit enterprise lies in targeted engagement, made possible by the marketing automation software.
+Stop living in 2018 with outdated marketing strategies and broad-reaching donor databases.
+The future of non-profit enterprises lies in targeted engagement, made possible by marketing automation software.
 In a recent article, Forbes named the top three marketing platforms available to agencies in the new year.
-Marketo placed first for both start-ups and larger scale organizations, followed closely by Hubspot and Act-On.
-Not only do these applications streamline communications and supply the tools for focused content management, but marketing automation platforms allow agencies to track the client’s journey in every stage of the ever changing funnel.
+Marketo placed first for both start-ups and larger-scale organizations, followed closely by Hubspot and Act-On.
+Not only do these applications streamline communications and supply the tools for focused content management, but marketing automation platforms allow agencies to track the client’s journey in every stage of the ever-changing funnel.